Secrets of Successful Swing Trading

 When a stock does that, statistically speaking, it’s primed for a reversal.

-After that initial screen, I run the remaining stocks through another half a dozen proprietary algorithms.
+After that initial screen, I run the remaining stocks through another half-dozen proprietary algorithms.

 One algorithm identifies a trading channel.